 XIII.
 DAMAGE AND DESTRUCTION.
 In the event the Premises are damaged by any peril covered by the insurance policies that Landlord is required to maintain pursuant to Article XII of this Lease, the damage shall, except as hereinafter provided, promptly be repaired by Landlord, at Landlord's expense; provided, however that in no event shall Landlord be required to repair or replace any of the property or improvements described in Article XII, Sections (B)(2) and (B)(5) which shall be the obligation of Tenant to replace to at least equal condition immediately prior to such damage.
 In the event (a) the Premises are damaged to the extent of twenty-five percent (25%) or more of the cost of replacement of the Premises, (b) the buildings on the Shopping Center are damaged to the extent of fifty percent (50%) or more of the cost of replacement, notwithstanding the extent of damages to the Premises, or (c) the building containing the Premises is damaged to the extent of fifty percent (50%) or more of the cost of replacement, notwithstanding the extent of damage to the Premises, or (d) any damage to the Premises occurs during the last three (3) years of the Term of this Lease, Landlord may elect either to repair or rebuild the Premises or the buildings on the Shopping Center, as the case may be or to terminate this Lease upon giving notice of such election in writing to Tenant within ninety (90) days after the event causing the damage.
 If the casualty, repairing, or rebuilding shall render the Premises untenantable, in whole or in part, a proportionate abatement of the Minimum Rent and Additional Rent in proportion to the sales floor area of the Premises rendered untenantable shall be allowed until the date Landlord completes the repairs or rebuilding.

 XIV.
 ASSIGNMENT AND SUBLETTING.
 Tenant shall not assign this Lease nor sublet the Premises or any part thereof, without in each case the prior written consent of Landlord, which consent Landlord may withhold in its sole discretion.
 Tenant shall not permit any business to be operated in or from the Premises by any concessionaire or licensee without the prior written consent of Landlord, which consent Landlord may withhold in its sole discretion.
+The parties acknowledge that joint productions with other companies, and allowing use of parts of the Premises by other performance-oriented entities are an integral component of Tenant’s mission, and the parties agree that Tenant’s sharing portions of the Premises with other persons or entities for purposes consistent with the Tenant’s mission shall not be considered “business” nor “subletting” provided that Tenant does not abandon the premises, and shall be permitted regardless of any fees charged to said other persons or entities.
 In the event Tenant shall request Landlord's consent to an assignment of this Lease or subletting of the Premises, Tenant shall pay Landlord, as a condition to obtaining Landlord's consent the reasonable costs and expenses incurred by Landlord to review and/or prepare documents in connection with such assignment or sublease (including Landlord's reasonable attorneys' fees) and, in addition, a consent fee of Two Thousand Five Hundred and 00/100 Dollars ($2,500.00) per request, regardless of whether such assignment or sublease is consummated by Tenant or consented to by Landlord.
 No consent by Landlord shall operate to relieve Tenant and/or Guarantor, if any, from primary liability for the performance of Tenant's obligations under this Lease.